 In the event an area is incorrectly designated as having poorly drained or very poorly drained soils on the Town of Sandown Wetland Conservation District Map, and evidence to that effect is satisfactorily presented to the Building Inspector (in the case of a request for a building permit) or to the Planning Board (in the case of a subdivision pending approval), the restrictions contained in this Article shall not apply.
 Such evidence shall be obtained by adequate on-site investigation and analysis conducted by a qualified soil scientist (as interpreted herein).
-The evidence shall be submitted in writing to the Building Inspector (in the case of a request for a building permit) or to the Planning Board (in the case of a subdivision pending approval) with a copy of the evidence to the Town Clerk.
+The evidence shall be submitted in writing to the Building Inspector (in the case of a request for a building permit) or to the Planning Board (in the case of a request for a building permit) or to the Planning Board (in the case of a subdivision pending approval) with a copy of the evidence to the Town Clerk.
 The Town Clerk shall retain the copy for record purposes.
 All expenses shall be undertaken by the applicant.